 The Santa Fe Limited's 3.3-liter V-6 engine with optional all-wheel drive has plenty of get up and go on both city streets and highways.
 Braking is smooth, with an acceptably linear feel through the entire braking cycle, and there is little to no tilt or roll in the corners.

-The Santa Fe comes with seven standard airbags: driver and front passenger, driver and front passenger seat-mounted side-impact airbags, side curtain airbags, and a driver knee airbag.
+The Santa Fe comes with seven standard airbags: driver and front passenger front-impact airbags, driver and front passenger seat-mounted side-impact airbags, side curtain airbags, and a driver knee airbag.

 As has been required since the 2012 model year, the Santa Fe has standard antilock brakes, electronic stability control and traction control.